MuhiimAli/search/README.txt

     Using these dictionaries and method calls, pagerank values can be calculated and stored within another dictionary,and the title, docs, and words files can be written for the xml file.
     Indexer thus performs all the tasks it needs to do.

+    Please refer to index.py for more specific comments and breakdown of the indexer.

 [QUERY]
     File query.py is the querier that parses in arguments for the index files and accounts for if pagerank will be used in the search or not.
 The querier runs a REPL that takes in and proceses queries (searches).
 The querier then